Communities

 Notes on the Catholic Position

-elemtilas‭ wrote about 1 year ago
+elemtilas‭ wrote over 1 year ago

 Furthermore, the Catholic position is that we read the Bible is several different ways (generally four) and only the first of those is the literal.
 That just tells you the basic story, like Moses making a bronze snake on a rod to cure people of snake bites.
 Take that too literally and you'll have a church dancing around a snake god.
 There are also allegorical, moral, and anagogical readings.